aydanthompson/smart-agrifarming-is/docs/architecture-diagrams.md

 The smart LoRaWAN gateways provide edge processing capabilities at the expense of decrypting the LoRa transmissions on-site.
 In a typical "dumb" gateway (packet forwarder only), the gateway has no offline capabilities, so if the network connection is lost, the gateway is lost too.
 In this "smart" configuration, provided power is still provided to the gateway, edge processing and batching can continue, and when the network connection is resumed, the batched data can be published.

+To overcome the bandwidth constraints of LoRaWAN, some sensors perform their own edge compute to reduce the quantity of data that needs to be transmitted.
+Sensors that are part of a machine learning pipeline (e.g., cattle IMUs) perform a portion of that pipeline on the wearable (e.g., windowing and feature engineering).
+The gateway, after ingesting this partially transformed data, runs the model inference engine (e.g., TFLite Runtime) to complete the pipeline (e.g., infer activity from cattle IMU).
+This inference can be used in other edge compute, like determining whether an alert is required if a specific condition is met, ultimately reducing network usage in time-critical situations.
+The models used by the smart gateway (e.g., TensorFlow Lite) receive updated over-the-air (OTA) in a closed-loop MLOps cycle, ensuring the latest trained models are in use.

 The local MQTT broker is configured as a bridge to the broker in the cloud, enabling them to share topics.
 The resulting architecture becomes physically decentralised as a result.

-In addition to the edge compute capabilities (including model inference), the smart gateway is also capable of receiving over-the-air (OTA) updates for its stored model in a closed-loop MLOps cycle.

 ```mermaid
 flowchart LR